 export DOCKER_API_VERSION=1.41

-You cannot directly set the API version in the compose file, but you can use an .env file:
+You cannot set the API version directly in the compose YAML, but you can keep it in an .env file:

 # .env file in same directory as docker-compose.yml